DerekLF/GB-CP-powerboard/README.md

 That is a very good question, it can depend on quiet a lot of factors.
 Here are some methods you can try to resolve the issue:  <br/>
   1. Check wiring, if something isn't wired correctly it will obviously not work  <br/>
   2. If you can check if all voltages are within the given limits.  <br/>
   3. Remove the batteries, flick the switch to "ON" and measure contuinity between VIN and the BAT+ terminal.
 This should be <*??*Ohm.
 If the contuinity is higher then *??*Ohms its a bad solder job.
-If there is no contuinity it might be a blown fuse.  <br/>
+If there is no contuinity it might be a blown fuse or a dirty power switch.  <br/>
   4.
 </details>